jusbuckingham/kofa/README.md

 ## Summary
-I want to take my ballot information based on my location and use the app to make decisions on who to vote for based on specific questions answered when creating a profile.
+I want to take my local ballot and use the app to make decisions on who to vote for based on specific questions answered when creating a profile.

 ## Target States:
 - California